 other decks of seating are located on both sides of the field.
 Two scoreboard/video-boards are located

 behind the seating area in the endzones.
-LP Field contains 175
+Nissan Stadium contains 175

 luxury suites, and 12,000 club seats (which make up the second tier